jstoppa/jstoppa.com/content/posts/how-to-create-a-model-context-protocol-mcp-to-give-context-to-an-llm/post.md

 In this guide I'm building an MCP server that provides a list of tasks (resource), the ability add tasks (tool) and a structured template with the information the LLM can use to generate a description for any given task title (prompt).

 ## The Server Code
-Here's the complete server code, written in Python using the [modelcontextprotocol](https://github.com/modelcontextprotocol) library and [Hugging Face's Transformers](https://huggingface.co/docs/transformers/index) for LLM integration:
+Here's the complete server code, written in Python using the FastMCP library described in the [modelcontextprotocol](https://github.com/modelcontextprotocol) library

 ```python
 from mcp.server.fastmcp import FastMCP